SimFL-Lab/SimFL-Lab.github.io/_posts/2024-01-18-SDC_workshop_3.md

 Joint Workshop for AGV simulation & optimization was held at PNU on January 18 - 19, 2024.

-Samsung Display and SimFL Lab members attended the workshop.
+Samsung Display and SimPL Lab members attended the workshop.

 Date : January 18-19